SpectatorSignificant/leave-request-portal/README.md

 ### Prerequisites

-You will need to install Nodejs and NPM to run this application.
+You will need to install Nodejs, NPM, and MongoDB to run this application.

 ## Usage